mdw233/angular-compsci/README.md

 So I'll do both at the same time.
 Cool!

-# Building
+# Installing Angular CLI

-It is an Angular4+ project using the Angular CLI.
+Follow the latest install instructions on the [Angular CLI Github](https://github.com/angular/angular-cli).

-## To Run
+## To Build and Run

 * clone the repo
 * `cd angular-compsci1`
+* `npm install`
 * `ng serve --open`